-CSC 198 Data Processing Projects I /1-3 cr. hrs./3-9 periods (3-9 lab)
+CSC 198 Data Processing Projects I /1-3 cr. hrs./3-9 periods (3-9 lab) □ Prerequisite: None.

 Practical work experience on assigned data processing projects in data entry, controls and operations.
-May be taken 3 times for a maximum of nine credit hours.
+May be taken 4 times up to a maximum of 12 credit hours.